 The Country Music Hall of Fame® and Museum will present a Songwriter Session featuring Grammy-winning recording artist Kristian Bush on Saturday, Dec.
-5, at 11:30 a.m.
+3, at 11:30 a.m. in the museum’s Ford Theater.
 A member of acclaimed country duo Sugarland, Bush co-wrote many of their hits, including “Baby Girl,” “Settlin’,” “Something More,” “Stand Back Up,” “Stuck Like Glue” and “Want To.”

 In 2014, Bush made his solo debut with Top 20 hit “Trailer Hitch,” featured on his critically acclaimed album Southern Gravity, which Country Weekly called the “feel-good album of the year” and Rolling Stone named one of the Top 10 country albums of 2015.
 He recently wrote and performed “Forever Now,” the theme song to TLC’s hit reality series Say Yes to the Dress, and his songs will anchor the world premiere of Troubadour, a musical, set in 1950s Nashville, debuting at Atlanta’s Alliance Theatre Center in January 2017.

 The museum’s weekly Songwriter Session offers visitors the opportunity to ask questions and hear hit writers perform in an intimate setting.
 Seating is limited, and passes are required for admittance.
 Museum members can reserve their program passes in advance by phone (615-416-2050) or via email@example.com.
 Following the program, Bush will sign copies of his album, available for purchase in the Museum Store.